ClouddJR/arkadiuszchmura.com/content/posts/things-i-learned-while-building-a-yt-dlp-wrapper.md

 We bypassed all Gatekeeper checks by simply using a program that doesn't attach the quarantine flag (that's one of the reasons why this mechanism received some [criticism](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)#Implications)).

 I used the exact same "trick" in my app.
-Instead of bundling `yt-dlp`, `ffmpeg`, and `ffprobe` within my app, which would violate the licenses, or requiring users to download them manually, I simply download the dependencies upon the first app launch and store them outside of the app in the user's home directory, without disrespecting the licenses.
+Instead of bundling `yt-dlp`, `ffmpeg`, and `ffprobe` within my app, which would violate their licenses, or requiring users to download them manually, I simply download the dependencies upon the first app launch and store them outside of the app in the user's home directory, without disrespecting the licenses.

 Problem solved!